Libensemble/libensemble/docs/platforms/theta.rst

 View the status of your submitted jobs with ``qstat -fu [user]``.

-Theta features two debug queues with sixteen nodes apiece.
+Theta features two debug queues each with sixteen nodes.
 Each user can allocate up to eight nodes at once for a maximum of one hour.
 Allocate nodes on a debug queue interactively::